AkoForU/Fighting-Game/README.md

 Acknowledgements

-    Special thanks to the contributors of the Hackathon_Project for their foundational work.
-    Inspired by classic 2D fighting games and developed during a hackathon event.
+    Inspired by classic 2D fighting games and developed for project during a hackathon event.